 At our firm, we can help injured motorists by:

-- Searching for dashboard or security camera footage which might have captured the accident.
+- Searching for dashboard or security camera footage that might have captured the accident

 After a collision, you might not know who to reach out to or what steps to take.
-Georgia’s fault laws often confuse people, so reach out to a law firm for help.
+Georgia’s fault laws often confuse people, so if you have any remaining questions, contact our experienced Georgia personal injury law firm for help.